 Technology has rendered this data more accessible, and thus more vulnerable, resulting in the regulation of personal information on state, federal, and international levels.
-Companies can take steps to secure their data, but they need to know what real security looks like and how to avoid potential pitfalls.
+Organizations can take steps to secure their data, but they need to know what real security looks like and how to avoid potential pitfalls.

 Difficult lessons learned

 The well-publicized Target and Home Depot data breaches were large-scale examples of what can happen to any company that isn’t careful with its data.
 In a breach of Target’s data, more than 40 million customers’ credit and debit cards were affected, which costed the company more than $148 million.
-In this case, the theft occurred via a stolen third-party HVAC vendor account (an important caution to businesses that use security-weak vendors).
+In this case, the theft occurred via a stolen third-party HVAC vendor account (an important caution to organizations that use security-weak vendors).
 In a breach of Home Depot’s data, more than 56 million credit cards were affected, which costed the company an estimated $62 million.
 Of course, these numbers don’t reflect the significant damage to the reputation of each company.

 Small businesses suffer 98 percent of data compromises, and 50 percent of U.S. small businesses have been victims of cyberattacks.